logo

 9 Nov 2021

-The banded kingfisher captures attention thanks to its vivid colors and a big puffy head.
-It is a tree kingfisher found in lowland tropical forests of southeast Asia, and it is the only member of the genus Lacedo.
+The banded kingfisher captures attention thanks to its vivid colors and large, puffy head.
+It is a tree kingfisher found in the lowland tropical forests of Southeast Asia and is the only member of the genus Lacedo.

 [ADVERTISEMENT]

-It is around eight inches long and has a sturdy red bill and a short crest which it can raise and lower as needed.
-What’s interesting about this bird is the striking sexual dimorphism – the colors in males and females are completely different.
+It is approximately eight inches long and has a sturdy red bill and a short crest that it can raise and lower as needed.
+What’s interesting about this bird is the striking sexual dimorphism—the colors in males and females are completely different.

-The adult male has a brownish forehead, cheeks, and nape and a bright blue cap.
-The rest of the upper parts, wings, and tail are black with blue stripes while the breast, flanks, and undertail are reddish-brown, and the belly is white.
+The adult male has a brownish forehead, cheeks, and nape, along with a bright blue cap.
+The rest of the upper parts, wings, and tail are black with blue stripes, while the breast, flanks, and undertail are reddish-brown, and the belly is white.

-The adult female has black and reddish-brown streaked upper parts and her upper plumage is white with some black stripes on the chest and flanks.
-The colors get stronger as the birds grow - the colors on the young birds are less vivid.
+The adult female has black and reddish-brown streaked upper parts, and her upper plumage is white with some black stripes on the chest and flanks.
+The colors become more vibrant as the birds mature; the colors of young birds are less vivid.

-Banded kingfishers can be found in lowland tropical forests of Myanmar, Thailand, Cambodia, Vietnam, Laos.
-Malaysia, Sumatra, Java, and Brunei.
-They generally prefer altitudes up to 3,500 feet, but they can be found in areas with 5,000 feet altitude in Brunei.
+Banded kingfishers can be found in the lowland tropical forests of Myanmar, Thailand, Cambodia, Vietnam, Laos, Malaysia, Sumatra, Java, and Brunei.
+They generally prefer altitudes up to 3,500 feet but can also be found in areas with altitudes of 5,000 feet in Brunei.

 Instagram/raymondchoo_birdtourmalaysia